-Before certifying a woman for MBCC-Presumptive or MBCC, Centralized Benefit Services (CBS), staff must complete inquiry into the Texas Integrated Eligibility Redesign System (TIERS) and the Children’s Health Insurance Program (CHIP) inquiry system to verify whether the applicant is currently receiving Medicaid or CHIP benefits.
+Before certifying a woman for MBCC-Presumptive or MBCC, Centralized Benefit Services (CBS) staff must complete inquiry into the Texas Integrated Eligibility Redesign System (TIERS) to verify whether the applicant is currently receiving Medicaid or Children's Health Insurance Program (CHIP) benefits.
 Deny the application if the woman is receiving other Medicaid coverage.
 Exceptions: Do not deny the application if it is determined that the other Medicaid coverage is ending or being denied.

 Other Medical Assistance, X-932

 Medicaid eligibility begins the date an applicant meets all eligibility criteria.
 The MED cannot precede the day after the diagnosis date.

 For MBCC-Presumptive, the MED is the date the BCCS contractor determines the woman is presumptively eligible for MBCC, but no earlier than the date after the woman was diagnosed with breast or cervical cancer.
 If the woman provides information needed for MBCC eligibility, provide MBCC coverage for dates that precede the MBCC-Presumptive MED.